Smartling/SmartlingHelp/_v2endpoints/context/upload-context.md

       type: array
       required: true
       description_markdown: |
         The context image file and content type.
-Supported content types are `image/png` and `image/jpg` / `jpeg`.
+Supported content types are `image/png` and `image/jpg`.
         The Upload Context File request body takes the form of a multi-part post request.
 For example, in cURL, this might look like:

 response: